tiffanyluu/petrealm/README.md

 ## Project Overview

 PetRealm is a virtual mythical pet simulation where players can adopt, care for, and interact with magical creatures.
 Each pet has a hunger system that gradually decreases over time, encouraging regular feeding to keep them happy and healthy.
-The game blends fantasy with simple mechanics, making it a fun and engaging experience
+The game blends fantasy with simple mechanics, making it a fun and engaging experience.

 ---